- Academic Affairs

 Request a no-cost extension three to four weeks before the award expiration date, and even longer if sponsor approval of the extension is required.
 The award terms and conditions usually state whether or not sponsor prior approval is required for a no-cost extension.

 - Federal grants: Most NIH grants and many others allow UMB to approve, internally, ONE extension of up to 12 months.
 Ask for the full 12 months.
 Subsequent extensions require agency approval.
 The request for extension must document the reason why the extension is needed.
-The No-cost Extension Request Form lists appropriate reasons for an extension, including time for completion of original project objectives, continuity of support while a competing renewal application is under review, or time to complete phase-out of a project that will not receive continued support.
-Submit the signed request to your SPA team.
+Use the agency's on-line form if available, otherwise use the No-cost Extension Request Form and submit the signed request to your SPA team.

 - Clinical study agreements: Many CSAs do not include an end date.
 If there is no specified term of agreement or end date, then the project dates can be extended while the study is active, with internal approval, using the No-cost Extension Request Form.
 Submit the signed request to your SPA team